-Being a medical transcriptionist in Indiana’s field of healthcare documentation is a indianarewarding professional experience.
+Being a medical transcriptionist in Indiana’s field of healthcare documentation is a rewarding professional experience.
 As a medical transcriptionist, your work will involve transcribing dictation on patient diagnosis, treatment and prognosis, made by physicians and other healthcare professionals.
 You may be employed in a healthcare center, hospital, physician’s office, insurance company, or you may even work from the comfort of your home.
 Below are some guidelines to get you started on a rewarding career as a medical transcriptionist in the State of Indiana.

 Medical Transcription Training and Education Requirements in Indiana